petermr/crops/README.md

 # crops
-mining crop literature for genes and enzyme products (terpenes)
+**Mining crop literature for genes and enzyme products (terpenes)**

-This repository contain different folders named basing on **crop name** and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.
+**This repository contain different folders named basing on crop name and so each of them contain excel file with TPS genes with information such as uniprot ID, uniprotkb ac/ID, Organism name, synonyms and corresponding TPS protein function etc.**

+**This folder also contains files such as binomial abbreviation (for abbreviation of scientific name) and TPS_EC (for TPS enzyme commission number) dictionaries.

 ****
 **SUMMRY TABLE**